 found in the atoms of all normal liquids and gases.
 Even when the wind is

 less than one MPH, the air molecules are zooming around at hundreds of

 MPH.
-Even when there is no wind at all, the air molecules still wiggle
+Even in still air the molecules still wiggle

 around at the same high speeds.
 We usually ignore this when discussing

-wind, and instead take the average velocity of all molecules in a certain
+the motions of air, and instead take the average velocity of all molecules

 small volume.
 We call it "thermal vibration," and we see the fast